LinkedFaultAnalysis/LFA/README.md

 ## Linked Fault Attack
 ---
 #### This repository contains the documentation from our simulation about LFA.
+The effectiveness of new attacks is continuously assessed as well as their probability of success against the widely-used cryptographic algorithm.
+The attack probability of successfully recovering the secret values is illustrated in this instance by applying LFA against AES.

 ---